-In 1918 Elmo Lincoln was the first to play the iconic ape man, but it was in 1932 – when MGM released Tarzan the Ape Man with Johnny Weissmuller and Maureen O’Sullivan – that Tarzan became a true box office star.
-Over the past year I’ve been reviewing Tarzan movies for this site – a labour of love if ever there was one – and I welcome all fans of the character to journey across time, as we look back at the cinematic tales of Tarzan the Ape Man.
+In 1918 Elmo Lincoln was the first to play the iconic ape man but it was in 1932 when MGM released Tarzan the Ape Man with Johnny Weissmuller and Maureen O’Sullivan that Tarzan became a true box office star and began the true cinematic journey of the world’s most famous ape man.
+Over the past year, I’ve been reviewing Tarzan movies for this site – a labour of love if ever there was one – and I welcome all fans of Tarzan to join me on this journey across time, as we look back at the many tales of Tarzan the Ape Man that have been brought to the big screen.
 Click on the links or posters below to check out all my reviews of the world’s most cinematic ape man.

-In Tarzan the Ape Man Jane visits her father in Africa as they hunt for the mythical elephant graveyard, when Tarzan enters the mix things get ugly.
-Johnny Weissmuller begins his long run as the titular ape man.
+In Tarzan, the Ape Man Jane visits her father in Africa as they hunt for the mythical elephant graveyard when Tarzan enters the mix things get ugly.
+It’s here where Johnny Weissmuller began his long run as the titular ape man.

-In Tarzan and His Mate another safari to the Elephant’s Graveyard finds Tarzan and Jane at odds with her English friends.
-Jane’s naked underwater swim makes this a fan favorite.
+In Tarzan and His Mate, another safari to the Elephant’s Graveyard finds Tarzan and Jane at odds with her English friends.
+Jane’s naked underwater swim makes this a fan favourite.

 In Tarzan Escapes Jane’s cousins show up to take her back to civilization.
 Tarzan is not too keen on the idea.
 Hi-jinks ensue.
 They do get the really sweet tree-house in this outing.

 In Tarzan’s Revenge a group of rich Americans come to Africa to get some animals for their zoo, gold medallist Eleanor Holm must fend off an idiot fiancé and an evil sultan until Tarzan eventually shows up.